 One thing to keep in mind about the Panhandle is its northern location.
 Unlike South Florida, winter months can be cool and are considered off season.
 Temperatures from November to February average lows in the 40s and highs in the 60s.
 When it is off season, many bars cut back on live entertainment and may have shortened hours of operation.

-Perdido Key is located at Florida's western most point right next to the Alabama border.
+Perdido Key is located at Florida's westernmost point right next to the Alabama border.
 Hit hard by Hurricane Ivan in 2004, many of the buildings on Perdido Key are new.
-But among the new condos and beach homes is Flora-Bama Lounge & Package voted a Top 10 Florida Beach Bar in 2012.
+But among the new condos and beach homes is Flora-Bama Lounge & Package voted a Top 10 Florida Beach Bar in 2012 and 2013.
 The Alabama line is about six feet from the Flora-Bama's western outside wall.
 The north side marina and parking lot, however, is located on Old River in Alabama, thus the beach bar's name.

 The Flora-Bama opened in the fall of 1964.
 It was supposed to open in the spring, but the day before it opened it was consumed by a fire.
 It was destroyed once again in 2004 by Hurricane Ivan and over the years was rebuilt from that damage.